 Eggs with no shells have to be one of the things my children find most intriguing.
 We made one for my 4 year old to show her nursery class last week.
+This fun bouncy egg experiment is great fun for kids of all ages and fascinating for adults too!

 What happens to an egg when you drop it?
 It smashes.